duckietown-ethz/proj-lfivop-ml/dt-object-detection-training/README.md

 **dt_ssd_mobilenet_v2_quantized_320x320_coco**

-The model.ckpt checkpoint was pre-trained on the Coco dataset and then (using dt_ssd_mobilenet_v2_coco and additional data augmentation) for 50000 steps on the Duckietown dataset.
+The model.ckpt checkpoint was pre-trained on the Coco dataset and then trained (using dt_ssd_mobilenet_v2_coco and additional data augmentation) for 50000 steps on the Duckietown dataset.
 It is used to fine-tune the neural neural network on initialization and reduce the convergence time while training with quantization.

 The pre-trained model is not quantized yet, however this model will quantize during training with a delay of 48000, 8 weight bits and 8 activation bits.

-Additional data augmentation (compared to the standard model) as for example
+Additional data augmentation (compared to the standard model):
 - random_image_scale [0.75, 1.25]
 - random_adjust_brightness [1.20]
 - random_adjust_contrast [0.80, 1.25]